 A seasoned litigator and counselor, Mark represents businesses and trade associations, with particular expertise in media and communications law.
 For some clients, he provides specialized regulatory, legislative, corporate, or litigation work.
 For others, he serves an outside general counsel role.
+Throughout his career, Mark has developed a capacity for solving complex problems that have stymied others.

-Mark’s principal clients are media and communications enterprises, such as digital media and web-based businesses, television and radio stations, newspapers, wire services, magazines and cable companies, as well as the trade associations representing these industries.
+Mark’s principal clients are media and communications enterprises, such as digital media and web-based businesses, television and radio stations, newspapers, wire services, magazines and cable companies, as well as trade associations representing these industries.

 Mark counsels clients on day-to-day operational issues and transactions.
 He has significant experience in mergers, acquisitions and dispositions, including negotiating all aspects of asset sales, stock sales and merger agreements, securing requisite state and federal regulatory approvals, negotiating and drafting bank financing and security documents, and analyzing antitrust and competition issues.